Skip to main content

 Section AC, the first section of the historic Palais buildings under renovation, was reopened in May 2023 and is fully operational.
 Building D, following renovation, was handed over from the contractor to UNOG in August 2023.

-Building A conference rooms, which include the main assembly hall, are planned to be returned in 2024.
-Ahead of the closure of Building E, this will ensure full continuity of conferencing.
+Building A conference rooms, which include the main assembly hall, are planned to be returned in 2025 ahead of the closure of Building E, which will ensure full continuity of conferencing.

 The temporary conference building Tempus, which was originally opened in September 2020 with three 200-seat conference rooms, has been reconfigured during summer 2022 to become one large 600-seat conference room to replace the large rooms within Building E whilst the renovation of this building takes place.